 The Vevox Add-in uses standard PowerPoint text boxes and shapes that can be selected and moved just like any other object in PowerPoint.
 The polling charts do not need to be the square bar chart in the middle of your slide.

 We have included some useful tools to allow you to easily manage your layout and use your favorite PowerPoint preferences.
 It is also here where you can decide to show the control bar in your slides, displaying the number of votes received, when the poll is in waiting and when you already have voting results in the slide.

-The PowerPoint preferences are designed to help you make changes and set defaults across all new slides and presentations to ensure consistency to your PowerPoint polling.
+The PowerPoint preferences are designed to help you make changes and set defaults across all NEW slides and presentations to ensure consistency to your PowerPoint polling.

 To set defaults for your PowerPoint slides follow these steps:

 Select the ‘Preferences’ option from the PowerPoint ribbon.